Essarelle/JetsonTX1/README.md

 To format the SSD, simply connect it to the SATA port, download the gparted tool, run *sudo gparted* from terminal, a gui should open, then follow the menus and prompts to format the drive into ext4.
 It is pretty straightforward.

+In order to make the scripts useable run *chmod +x scriptname.sh*

 # Clean Up the Jetson
 During the flashing process, for some reason the aptitude sources list gets configured multiple times.
 In order to fix this run the *Cleanupdeb11.py* script provided in the following manner